idvorkin/idvorkin.github.io/_d/ai-developer.md

 ### World model vs context model

-AI can perform a strict operation, vs undersatnding everything.
+AI can perform a strict operation, vs understanding everything.

 Obviously world models need to be much bigger, and data will go stale.

 ### AI Maximalist (ChatGPT) vs AI enabled features (Apple Intelligence)

-Today ‘summarise this document’ is AI, and you need a cloud LLM that costs \$20/month, but tomorrow the OS will do that for free.
+Today ‘summarize this document’ is AI, and you need a cloud LLM that costs \$20/month, but tomorrow the OS will do that for free.
 ‘AI is whatever doesn’t work yet.’

 From [Ben Evans](https://www.ben-evans.com/benedictevans/2024/06/20/apple-intelligence):

 The ‘AI Maximalist’ view is that general-purpose chatbots, with multimodal and ‘multi-agentic’ capabilities, will be able to take over broad classes of complex multi-stage tasks and problems that today need lots of different specially-written software, and will also be able to automate whole new class of complex tasks that could never be done in software before, again in one single general-purpose interface.
 The chatbot might replace all software with a prompt - ‘software is dead’.
 I’m skeptical about this, as I’ve written here, but Apple is proposing the opposite: that generative AI is a technology, not a product.

-Apple is, I think, signalling a view that generative AI, and ChatGPT itself, is a commodity technology that is most useful when it is:
+Apple is, I think, signaling a view that generative AI, and ChatGPT itself, is a commodity technology that is most useful when it is:

 1. Embedded in a system that gives it broader context about the user (which might be search, social, a device OS, or a vertical application) and